 Uncovering the cultural history of King's Cross

-The Guardian approached Calvium with an idea to create audio street-stories based around King’s Cross Station that allows the listener to wander as they please instead of following a directed route.
+In 2012, British newspaper, The Guardian, approached Calvium with an idea to create audio street-stories based around King’s Cross Station that allows the listener to wander as they please instead of following a directed route.
 With her extensive expertise in creating podcasts, Francesca Panetta was clear about the immersive audio experience she wanted to create.
 She came with her own rules for how audio should blend, fade and mix between layers of the sound-scape.
 She was also looking for a solution that would enable her to create more experiences in more places in the future.
 The timescale for the project was to have the app designed, developed and launched in just two months.

-Working with Fran, we developed a custom edition of the AppFurnace platform that would mix and play layers of ambient sounds, speech and music to the exact specification of Fran’s rules.
+Working with Fran, we developed a custom edition of Calvium’s AppFurnace platform that would mix and play layers of ambient sounds, speech and music to the exact specification of Fran’s rules.
 Our system allowed the audio production team to upload recordings, draw regions on a map and associate audio files to those regions through an agreed naming scheme.
 Calvium created all of the logic and rules for handling and blending the atmospheric layers, music and stories so that the production team could concentrate on story production.
 The Guardian team were able to test the app on location as they were working, enabling them to experiment with content, locations and timings seamlessly with production of their content.

 We also advised the Guardian that creating an app where the stories could only be accessed on location would limit the audience for the app and could frustrate people who don’t read the small print.
 We recommended the ability to play stories manually if you were not at Kings Cross and the Guardian embraced the idea and designed a manual and automatic interface so that stories would automatically play when you were on location but you were also able to play them manually when you were not.